mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 **Question:** Is there a cognition?

-**Katagiri Roshi:** Yes, it’s a cognition, but... that cognition is – what would you say – the very inception of cognition, the very beginning of the cognition which occurs.
-At that time, the very beginning of cognition is not cognition, because it is the first stage of cognition, so you cannot say *cognition*.
+**Katagiri Roshi:** Yes, it’s a cognition, but... that cognition is – what would you say – the very inception of cognition, the very beginning of the cognition, which occurs.
+So at that time the very beginning of cognition is not cognition, because it is the first stage of cognition.
+So you cannot say *cognition*.
 The first stage of cognition is very touchy, very touchy – you don’t know what it is.
 If you say *cognition*, it’s already your conscious world.
 But *before* you say cognition, it’s not cognition.
 Is that clear?
 It’s very touchy, very touchy.

 Just like when you get up in the morning.
 When you wake up, you don’t know the first moment of waking up.
 You don’t know.
 You can know something *after* the first moment of the waking up.

 So it’s a cognition, but it’s not cognition. *[He laughs.]* That is, I’d say, beyond the conscious or unconscious world.
-So you cannot say it is unconscious world, no. It is a conscious world, because you can cognize.
+So you cannot say it is [an] unconscious world, no. It is a conscious world, because you can cognize.
 But it is not the world of cognitions.

 **Questioner:** Also, is that basic cognition... is that also called *ignorance*?

 **Katagiri Roshi:** Yes, that’s right.
-Yes, that is... well, tomorrow maybe I can talk about this, a little bit more about it.
-It’s connected with *ignorance*.
+Yes.
+That is... well, tomorrow maybe I can talk a little bit more about it.
+It’s connected with ignorance.

 #### 50:26

-**Question:** [...]
-Do you think that the Second Patriarch *really* cut off his arm, or that somebody spiced up the story [to tell] it through the ages...
+**Question:** Hojo-san?
+Do you think that the Second Patriarch *really* cut off his arm, or that somebody spiced up the story [as it was told] through the ages?
 Do we really know that, or is that just... ?

 **Katagiri Roshi:** Yes, I think it’s possible.
 Yes, I believe [it].
 Yes.
 But [...] it’s not necessary for you to imitate. *[He laughs.]*